oneapi-src/oneDNN/rfcs/20240722-group-query-attention/README.md

 2. Same as option 2, still the pattern cannot be used to optimize a framework graph directly.
 Frameworks will have to implement GQA fusion by themselves and leverage this option to optimized the fused GQA.
+3. We rely on oneDNN matmul primitive kernels for reference implementation and testing in benchdnn which do not support the new broadcasting rule.
+Extending the broadcast semantics on graph side will also request additional effort for reference implementation and testing.

 ## Summary
 We would recommend to go with option 2, as it don't need to change the API and